RAK7391 WisGate Connect Quick Start Guide

 sudo minicom -D /dev/ttyUSB3

-- Press E to turn the local echo on/off.
+- Press E to toggle the local echo on or off.

 The following code block is a summary of the commands you need to execute in the same order.
 For detailed descriptions of these commands, refer to this AT command manual from Quectel.